Austin Now Says There’s ‘Evidence’ of North Korean Troops in Russia

 North Korea previously denied rumors that it sent troops to Russia

-Secretary of Defense Lloyd Austin said Wednesday that there was “evidence” of North Korean troops being sent to Russia, comments that came a few days after he said the US could confirm claims about the matter.
+Secretary of Defense Lloyd Austin said Wednesday that there was “evidence” of North Korean troops being sent to Russia, comments that came a few days after he said the US couldn’t confirm claims about the matter.

 “There is evidence that there are DPRK troops in Russia,” Austin told reporters in Italy.
 “What exactly they are doing?
 Left to be seen.
 These are things that we need to sort out.”